novak-99/cpplex/README.md

 ### 2. Complex linear algebra module

 Currently, cpplex uses the `std::vector<Complex>` type for vectors and does not currently support a complex matrix type.
-I plan to add an optimized cpplex n-d arrays in the future.
+I plan to add an optimized n-d array type in the future.

 ### 3. Bivariate Distributions